Skylark (song)

 "Skylark" is an American popular song with lyrics by Johnny Mercer and music by Hoagy Carmichael, published in 1941.
+The lilting melody has attracted many jazz interpretations for its technical complexity which, when mastered, delivers an expressive peacefulness.
+Mercer wrote the romantic lyrics following his affair with Judy Garland.

+The song is considered a jazz standard.

 Background

 Carmichael wrote the melody, based on a Bix Beiderbecke cornet improvisation, as "Bix Licks", for a project to turn the novel Young Man With a Horn into a Broadway musical.
 After that project failed, Carmichael brought in Johnny Mercer to write lyrics for the song.
-Mercer said that he struggled for a year after he got the music from Carmichael before he could get the lyrics right.
+Mercer said that he struggled for a year before he could get the lyrics right.
 Mercer recalled that Carmichael initially called him several times about the lyrics but had forgotten about the song by the time Mercer finally wrote them.
+He got the title, "Skylark", from a billboard advertisement, and then the words came to him quickly.
 The yearning expressed in the lyrics was based on Mercer's longing for Judy Garland, with whom he had an affair.

 Several artists recorded charting versions of the song in 1942, including the Glenn Miller Orchestra (vocal by Ray Eberle), Harry James and His Orchestra (vocal by Helen Forrest), Dinah Shore, and Bing Crosby.
-The Glenn Miller recording on RCA Bluebird peaked at no. 7 on the Billboard pop singles chart.
+The Glenn Miller recording on RCA Bluebird peaked at number 7 on the Billboard pop singles chart.

-This song is considered a jazz standard.
-Additionally, it is believed to have inspired a long-running Buick car of the same name that was produced from 1953 to 1998.
+The song may have inspired the model name for the Buick Skylark automobile, produced from 1953 to 1998.